 This section describes how to create connector configurations over the REST interface.
-For instructions on using the CLI to create connector configurations, see Section 3.3, "configureconnector".
+For instructions on using the CLI to create connector configurations, see the configureconnector section of the CLI Interface chapter.

 You create a new connector configuration file in three stages: